aadsm/jsmediatags/README.md

 ### Browser

-Copy the [`dist/jsmediatags.min.js`](https://github.com/aadsm/jsmediatags/blob/master/dist/jsmediatags.min.js) into your web application directory and include it with a script tag.
+Copy the [`dist/jsmediatags.min.js`](https://github.com/aadsm/jsmediatags/blob/master/dist/jsmediatags.min.js) file into your web application directory and include it with a script tag.
 UMD will give you multiple usage options to use it:

 ```javascript